Welcome to our first update for 2017, as we share some of our favourite new stories with you.

-I encourage you to share the word about our work so that we can all continue to create a better Waikato for everyone, forever.
+I trust you enjoy reading our latest update.
+Please feel free to share this newsletter with others so that we all can continue to create a better Waikato for everyone, forever.

 With my very best wishes,